 Elder Abuse

-• Dependent adult developed a decubitus ulcer after release from the hospital and was receiving in home health services.
+• Mediated a case involving a dependent adult who developed a decubitus ulcer after being released from the hospital and receiving in-home health services.

-• Profoundly disabled man developed a bedsore on his foot because nursing home was not turning him nor did they provide him with items that would have prevented the development of the problem including mattress, heel protection and cradles for his heel and that he was found fouled with soiled cloths on several occasions.
+• Mediated a case wherein a profoundly disabled man developed a bedsore on his foot because the nursing home was not turning him.
+It was also alleged that the nursing home did not provide the man with items that could've prevented the development of these bedsores, such as a mattress, heel cradles, and protection.
+Further, it was alleged that the man was found fouled with soiled clothes on several occasions.

 • Mediated and settled a case brought by estate alleging inadequate care of parent, resulting in death.
 Further allegations on altered and falsified records.

-• Plaintiff is a paraplegic for reasons unrelated to this case.
-She had been hospitalized and after being released developed a decubitus ulcer.
-After release from the hospital she was provided home health care from defendant at her home.
-Plaintiff filed a complaint alleging both elder abuse and medical malpractice.
-Defense raised issues regarding her self-care as well as care being provided or not provided by her husband.
-Defense also raised questions disputing that this was an elder abuse claim and as such if valid would be limited by MICRA.
-Case settled for a confidential sum.
+• Mediated a case involving a paraplegic plaintiff who developed a decubitus ulcer following her home health care provided by the defendant.
+The plaintiff's complaint alleged both elder abuse and medical malpractice.
+The defense raised issues regarding the plaintiff's self-care as well as care being provided or not provided by her husband.
+The defense also raised questions disputing that this was an elder abuse claim, and if it would be limited by MICRA.
+The case settled for a confidential sum.

-• Plaintiff, represented by his guardian alleged elder abuse during his stay at defendant's skilled nursing facility.
-Defendant operates multiple skilled nursing facilities in the state.
-It was alleged that plaintiff was improperly assessed, provided an appropriate care plan and provided inadequate care.
-He was suffering a perforated abdomen that went unrecognized resulting in sepsis along with dehydration resulting in his death within 10 days of admission.
-Plaintiff further alleged that records at the skilled nursing facility were falsified.
-Case had been aggressively pursued by plaintiff and defended by defendant.
-The contentious nature of the case resulted in the court mandating the use of a discovery referee.
-Coverage was insufficient to resolve the case and plaintiff sought contribution in excess of the policy.
-Defendant indicated that he would "buy out" his policy so he could control further settlement negotiations.
-The case resolved for a confidential amount with a personal contribution by defendant.
+• Mediated a case in which the plaintiff, represented by his guardian, alleged elder abuse during his stay at the defendant's skilled nursing facility.
+The plaintiff's guardian alleged that the plaintiff was improperly assessed, provided an inappropriate care plan, and subsequently received inadequate care.
+The plaintiff's guardian alleged that the plaintiff was suffering from a perforated abdomen during their time at the facility that went unrecognized, leading to sepsis, dehydration, and their eventual death 10 days after they had been admitted.
+The plaintiff further alleged that the records at the nursing facility were falsified.
+The case's contentious nature led the court to mandate the use of a discovery referee.
+Coverage could not sufficiently resolve the case, so the plaintiff sought contribution in excess of the policy.
+The defendant indicated that he would "buy out" his policy so he could control further settlement negotiations.
+The case resolved for a confidential amount with a personal contribution by the defendant.

-• Plaintiff, 70 years old with dementia brings an elder abuse case against a residential care facility through her guardian.
-It was alleged that there were several violations including failure to properly assess her medical condition through an appropriate physician during her stay and provision of care by staff that lacked training and appropriate certification.
-Further, there was an incident causing plaintiff to sustain ankle fractures requiring hospitalization and an open reduction and internal fixation.
-Plaintiff was not able to communicate the mechanism of the injury.
-It was alleged that she was dropped, but with her inability to communicate, there was a dispute as to mechanism of injury.
-It is alleged that thereafter that there was motivation on part of defendant not to report the fall and this resulted in a delay in providing care.
-Case was resolved in mediation.
+• Mediated an elder abuse case against a residential care facility over their treatment of the plaintiff, a senior citizen with dementia.
+The plaintiff alleged that the care facility failed to properly assess the senior citizen's condition through an appropriate physician, and that the senior's care was provided by staff who lacked training and appropriate certification.
+Further, the plaintiff alleged that there was an incident that caused the senior citizen to sustain an ankle fracture that required hospitalization, an open reduction, and internal fixation.
+The plaintiff was not able to communicate the mechanism of the injury.
+It was alleged that she was dropped, but with her inability to communicate, there was a dispute as to the mechanism of injury.
+It is alleged that thereafter that there was motivation on the part of the defendant not to report the fall, and that this resulted in a delay in providing care.
+The case was resolved in mediation.

-• Plaintiff is paraplegic and had been hospitalized.
-After release she is followed up by home health care service provider and develops decubitus ulcer.
-Questions are raised regarding care provided by those other than the defendant including self care and family care.
-Allegations are raised regarding both elder abuse and malpractice.
-Matter resolved confidentially as malpractice rather than elder abuse.
+• Mediated a case involving a paraplegic plaintiff who had been hospitalized.
+After release, the plaintiff was set up with a home health care service provider.
+The plaintiff developed a decubitus ulcer, raising questions regarding the care provided by those other than the defendant, including self-care and family care.
+Allegations were raised regarding both elder abuse and malpractice.
+The matter was resolved confidentially as malpractice rather than elder abuse.

-• Plaintiff is in vegetative state at defendant facility and develops bed sores as well as dehydration.
-Defendant is represented by both personal counsel as well as counsel from defendant's carrier.
+• Mediated a case involving a plaintiff in a vegetative state who developed bedsores and dehydration at the defendant's facility.
+The defendant was represented by both personal counsel and counsel from the defendant's carrier.
 Records suggest alteration.
-Matter resolved with persistent follow up.
+Matter resolved with persistent follow-up.

 General Negligence

-• Plaintiff participated in a rigorous athletic obstacle course for a television program.
-Prior to participating waivers were signed.
-Defendants relied on signed waivers in addition to assumption of the risk for recreational activities.
-Plaintiff alleges concealment of material facts and gross conduct.
-Plaintiff sustains serious injuries.
-Case resolved in mediation.
+• Mediated a case wherein the plaintiff participated in a rigorous athletic obstacle course for a television program.
+The plaintiff sustained serious injuries.
+Prior to participating, the plaintiff signed waivers.
+The defendants relied on signed waivers in addition to the assumption of risk for recreational activities as the basis of their defense.
+The plaintiff alleged the concealment of material facts and gross conduct.
+The case resolved in mediation.

-• Plaintiff, a home inspector comes onto property and meets a seemingly friendly golden retriever.
-Something riles the dog and he jumps up bites plaintiff who suffers a dog bite that becomes infected.
-He now suffers from a fear of dogs which is a problem because his profession requires him to enter homes regularly.
-Case resolved.
+• Mediated and resolved a case involving a plaintiff home inspector who came onto a property and met a seemingly friendly golden retriever.
+Something riled up the dog, causing it to jump up and bite the plaintiff.
+The dog bite eventually becomes infected.
+The plaintiff now suffers from a fear of dogs, which is a problem because his profession requires him to enter homes regularly.

 Personal Injury

-• 57 year old woman slipped and at her apartment.
-Significant dispute regarding liability and causation.
+• Mediated a case involving a senior citizen who slipped and fell at her apartment.
+The case featured a significant dispute regarding liability and causation.

 PI Auto

-• The is a rear end impact to plaintiff in his company car, but as an owner of the business had no workers compensation coverage.
-He had serious injuries necessitating two spinal surgeries cervical and lumbar.
-As a result of the injuries his company was dissolved although he is still able to work he alleges that he can't return to full time employment.
-Case resolved after two mediation sessions.
+• Mediated a case wherein the plaintiff sustained a rear-end impact while in his company car.
+Since the plaintiff was the owner of the business, he had no workers' compensation coverage.
+The plaintiff sustained serious injuries necessitating two spinal surgeries to his cervical and lumbar.
+As a result of his injuries, the plaintiff's company was dissolved.
+The plaintiff alleged that although he is still able to work, he is not able to do so full-time.
+The case resolved after two mediation sessions.

-• Case had previously tried with an appeal filed by plaintiff.
-Case was to imminently go to trial again.
-It was an admitted liability case with a dispute regarding the nature and extent of injuries.
-The major cause of contention was whether Plaintiff sustained a traumatic brain injury.
-Case resolved in mediation.
+• Mediated a case that had previously been tried with an appeal filed by the plaintiff.
+The case was to go to trial again.
+It was an admitted liability case with a dispute regarding the nature and extent of the injuries.
+The major cause of contention was whether the plaintiff sustained a traumatic brain injury.
+The case resolved in mediation.

-• The case involves an automobile pedestrian accident.
-Plaintiff underwent a percutaneous discectomy.
-Medical bills exceeded six figures although they were lien and disputed.
-Policy limit demand was made on multiple occasions and plaintiff alleged policy was open.
-Defense alleged that there was a bases for delay in response.
-Matter resolved in excess of policy limits.
+• Mediated a case involving an automobile-pedestrian accident.
+The plaintiff underwent a percutaneous discectomy.
+The plaintiff's medical bills exceeded six figures, although they were a lien and disputed.
+A policy limit demand was made on multiple occasions, and the plaintiff alleged the policy was open.
+The defense alleged that there was a basis for delay in response.
+The matter resolved in excess of policy limits.

-• Case involved a multiple automobile truck accident.
-Defendant's carrier required resolution of all claims before entering into settlement of any single claim.
-Plaintiffs couldn't agree on division of policy.
-Liability was not in question.
-Injury and causation was an issue.
-Plaintiffs settle with defendant and enter biding arbitration on the issue of distribution of settlement.
+• Mediated a case regarding a multiple-automobile truck accident.
+The defendant's carrier required a resolution of all claims before entering into a settlement of any single claim.
+The plaintiffs couldn't agree on a division of policy.
+Liability was not in question; injury and causation were in issue.
+The plaintiffs settled with the defendant and entered into a binding arbitration on the issue of the distribution of the settlement.

 Premises Liability

-• Woman with history of falling tripped at her house of worship with issues regarding alleged prohibition from using her walker at that facility.
-She broke her hip, had surgery and one month later she broke the other hip, which lead to issues of causation
+• Mediated a case wherein a woman with a history of falling tripped at her house of worship.
+It was alleged that the fall occurred because the woman was not allowed to use her walker at the facility.
+She broke her hip, had surgery, and one month later, she broke the other hip, which led to issues of causation.

-• Plaintiff worked on defendant's loading dock and fell because of an exposed bolt on the dock, resulting in serious injury.
-Follow up to resolve absent workers compensation intervener.
+• Mediated a case regarding a plaintiff who, while working on the defendant's loading dock, fell because of an exposed bolt, resulting in serious injury.
+The case required follow-up to resolve the absent worker's compensation intervener.

-• Plaintiff is at Defendant's place of business to install video cable for a security system.
-It is alleged that he is an independent contractor of the defendant.
-Plaintiff is standing on a ladder and comes into contact with a high-voltage electrical wire.
-Facts of the accident are in dispute.
-Did he contact the electrical wire and fall, or did he lose balance on ladder reach for conduit and dislodge electrical wire from conduit?
-Plaintiff falls from the ladder and sustained a serious injury requiring hospitalization and surgery.
-Case resolved after the mediation session with extensive follow-up.
+• Mediated a case wherein the plaintiff went to the defendant's place of business to install video cable for a security system, allegedly as an independent contractor.
+As the plaintiff stood on a ladder, they came into contact with a high-voltage electrical wire.
+The facts of the accident were disputed.
+Did the plaintiff contact the electrical wire and fall, or did he lose balance on the ladder, reach for the conduit, and dislodge the electrical wire from the conduit?
+The plaintiff fell from the ladder and sustained a serious injury requiring hospitalization and surgery.
+The case resolved after the mediation session with extensive follow-up.

-• Plaintiff is skating at defendant's skate rink, falls and alleges that there was an enhanced risk which trumps assumption of risk.
-Plaintiff suffers a significant injury to her wrist requiring 2 surgeries with residual complaints.
+• Mediated a premises liability case stemming from an incident where the plaintiff was fell while skating at the defendant's skating rink.
+The plaintiff alleged that there was an enhanced risk that trumped the assumption of risk.
+The plaintiff suffered a significant injury to her wrist, which required 2 surgeries with residual complaints.

-• Plaintiff had two different accidents a week apart.
-A slip and fall with disputed liability and an auto with no dispute on liability.
-There was a dispute regarding apportionment of damages between the two accidents with each defendant pointing to the other for causation.
-Both defendants disputed nature and extent of damages.
-Matter resolved at the session.
+• Mediated a case involving a plaintiff who had two different accidents a week apart: a slip and fall with disputed liability and an auto with no dispute on liability.
+There was a dispute regarding the apportionment of damages between the two accidents, with each defendant pointing to the other for causation.
+Both defendants disputed the nature and extent of damages.
+The matter was resolved at the session.

-• Plaintiff ran a sporting camp at a college campus under contract.
-While riding a bicycle he came upon an unpainted chain on separated by two poles blocking access.
-As a result he fell from bike suffering injuries in effort to avoid chains.
-It was alleged that the chains had at one point been painted for visibility and that it was negligent to allow paint to degrade and not repaint and was a substantial factor in causing injury.
-Defendants disputed the chain was not visible felt the case was defensible and also raised comparative negligence.
-Defendants also raised a signed waiver by plaintiff.
-The case did not resolve at the mediation with parties far apart.
-There was significant follow up to no avail and the parties started in trial.
-As a last effort 5 months after the mediation a mediators proposal was given that resulted in settlement.
+• Mediated a case with a plaintiff who ran a sporting camp at a college campus under contract.
+While riding a bicycle, the plaintiff came upon an unpainted chain separated by two poles blocking access.
+In an attempt to avoid the chains, the plaintiff fell from his bike and subsequently suffered injuries.
+It was alleged that the chains had at one point been painted for visibility and that it was negligent to allow paint to degrade.
+Further, it was alleged that allowing the paint to degrade was a substantial factor in the plaintiff's injury.
+The defendants disputed that the chain was not visible, and felt that the case was defensible, and also raised comparative negligence.
+The defendants also raised a signed waiver by the plaintiff.
+The case did not resolve at the mediation as the parties were far apart.
+There was significant follow-up to no avail, and the parties started in trial.
+As a last effort, 5 months after the mediation, a mediator's proposal was given and resulted in a settlement.

-• Seventh-grader was playing football at recess and ran into a poll and suffered a TBI as agreed by the defense the question in dispute was the extent of the limitations as a result of the accident.
+• Mediated a case regarding a seventh-grader who was playing football at recess and ran into a pole, causing them to suffer a TBI.
+As agreed by the defense, the question in dispute was the extent of the limitations as a result of the accident.
 That matter resolved in the seven figures.

-• Plaintiff is onsite to maintain air-conditioning.
-As he climbs a fixed ladder it fractures causing the plaintiff to fall to the ground and sustain serious injuries including a diagnosis of CRPS.
-The building owner was the main defendant with cross complaints against the tenant and employer.
-There was the plaintiff as well as an Intervenor since the accident was a 3rd party claim arising as a work-related accident.
-While the case did not resolve at the mediation session, after 6 months of follow up, a settlement was secured in a seven-figure range.
-This was a global settlement including the workers' compensation case as well as all cross complaints.
+• Mediated a case involving a plaintiff who was doing some onsite air-conditioning maintenance.
+As the plaintiff climbed a fixed ladder, it fractured, causing the plaintiff to fall to the ground and sustain serious injuries, including a diagnosis of CRPS.
+The building owner was the main defendant with cross-complaints against the tenant and employer.
+In addition to the plaintiff, there was also an Intervenor since the accident was a 3rd party claim arising from a work-related accident.
+While the case did not resolve at the mediation session, after 6 months of follow-up, a settlement was secured in the seven-figure range.
+This was a global settlement, including the workers' compensation case as well as all cross-complaints.

-• A family living in an apartment operated as subsidized housing alleged habitability, and the most serious of which was that the mother and her young child were exposed to lead.
-The child had significant life long injuries.
-The matter resolved for a confidential sum.
+• Mediated a case involving a family living in an apartment operated as subsidized housing.
+The family alleged habitability issues, the most serious of which were allegations that the family was exposed to lead.
+The child had significant lifelong injuries.
+The matter was resolved for a confidential sum.

 Product Liability

-• Plaintiff put his hand into a molding machine without guarding to remove material which lead to a dispute about normal use of the machine and this product liability suit.
+• Mediated a case wherein the plaintiff put his hand into a molding machine without guarding to remove material.
+The incident led to a dispute about the normal use of the machine and a product liability suit.

-• Plaintiff using electrical testing devise on construction job.
-Employer advised that the electricity was off, he tested, not off device failed to sound.
-He gets tossed off ladder and has compression fx in the spine.
-He had an open w/c case with future payments, S&W and future medical so credit was an issue.
+• Mediated a case involving a plaintiff who was using an electrical testing device on a construction job.
+The plaintiffs' employer advised that the electricity was off and that he had tested it with a device.
+The electricity was, in fact, not off - the testing device failed to sound.
+The plaintiff got tossed off the ladder and sustained a compression fracture in his spine.
+The plaintiff had an open workers' compensation case with future payments, S&W, and future medical, which made credit an issue.

-• A tough case involving a paraplegic that had to use hoists to get around (two hoists by different manufacturers) alleged that a service person mixed up the two slings with different screw mechanisms and that over time they loosened, causing Plaintiff to fall suffering fx with internal fixation.
+• Mediated a case involving a paraplegic plaintiff who had to use hoists to get around (two hoists by different manufacturers).
+The plaintiff alleged that a service person mixed up the two slings with different screw mechanisms and that over time they loosened, causing the plaintiff to fall and sustain a fracture with internal fixation.

-• A metal bench placed outside of a commercial business was not bolted in place and plaintiff, a hefty man, sat on one end, the bench tipped and he sustained injuries.
+• Mediated a case wherein a metal bench placed outside of a commercial business was not bolted in place.
+The plaintiff sat on one end, the bench tipped, causing the plaintiff to sustain injuries.

 Workers Compensation

-• Plaintiff works in a shop with woodworking equipment and is paid under the table.
-He is believed to be an independent contractor by the owner of the shop.
-He sustains a very serious injury on the job.
-The shop has no workers' compensation insurance making them a willfully uninsured employer when Plaintiff alleges that he meets all of the requirements of an employee.
-Plaintiff pursues both the uninsured employers fund as well as the employer in Superior Court for Civil damages.
+• Mediated a case involving a plaintiff who worked in a shop with woodworking equipment and was paid under the table.
+He was believed to be an independent contractor by the owner of the shop.
+The plaintiff sustained a very serious injury on the job.
+The shop had no workers' compensation insurance, making them a willfully uninsured employer.
+The plaintiff alleged that he met all of the requirements of an employee.
+The plaintiff pursued both the uninsured employers fund as well as the employer in Superior Court for Civil damages.
 The action resolves, settling all issues.

-• Claimant suffered traumatic injuries in an automobile bicycle accident with an uninsured driver in the course and scope of his employment.
-He will never be fully independent and there was a stipulation that he was 100% disabled.
-Issues for the mediation related to value of Life Care Plan.
+• Mediated a case involving a claimant who suffered traumatic injuries in an automobile-bicycle accident with an uninsured driver in the course and scope of his employment.
+The accident left the plaintiff unable to ever be fully independent, and there was a stipulation that he was 100% disabled.
+The mediation had issues related to the value of the Life Care Plan.

-• Plaintiff was seriously injured losing his left arm while working on a punch press.
-This action is pursued against the employer under the punch press exception that allows a civil case.
-The machinery used was originally manufactured in the 1940's and resold to plaintiffs employer from a vendor.
+• Mediated a case involving a plaintiff who was seriously injured, losing his left arm while working on a punch press.
+The action was pursued against the employer under the punch press exception that allows a civil case.
+The machinery used was originally manufactured in the 1940's and resold to the plaintiff's employer from a vendor.
 It was alleged and disputed that the claim could be filed under the punch press exception and that guarding had been removed from the machinery.
-The case resolved for a confidential sum preserving plaintiffs rights at the workers compensation appeals board with no credit asserted.
+The case resolved for a confidential sum, preserving the plaintiff's rights at the workers' compensation appeals board with no credit asserted.

-• Plaintiff files a product claim as a result of an injury that occurred at her work.
-She also has an ongoing workers' compensation case that remained open.
+• Mediated a case regarding a plaintiff who filed a product claim as a result of an injury that occurred at her workplace.
+She also had an ongoing workers' compensation case that remained open.
 Liability was highly contested.
-The case was resolved with the workers' compensation carrier receiving a portion of the settlement and agreed not to take credit against plaintiff's future medical treatment.
-Workers' compensation carrier will take credit against future indemnity benefits.
+The case was resolved with the workers' compensation carrier receiving a portion of the settlement, agreeing not to take credit against the plaintiff's future medical treatment.
+The workers' compensation carrier will take credit against future indemnity benefits.

-• Plaintiff was working as a day laborer for an unlicensed contractor who cannot be located.
-Plaintiff sued homeowners under the theory that the homeowner was an uninsured employer with a rebuttable presumption of negligence and a prohibition from asserting assumption of risk and comparative.
-The mediation was pre MSJ on these legal issues.
+• Mediated a case involving a plaintiff who was working as a day laborer for an unlicensed contractor who could not be located.
+The plaintiff sued the homeowners under the theory that the homeowner was an uninsured employer with a rebuttable presumption of negligence and a prohibition from asserting assumption of risk and comparative negligence.
+The mediation was pre-MSJ on these legal issues.
 The defendant was defended under a reservation of rights.
-Case resolved by way of settlement.
+The case was resolved by way of a settlement.

 Wrongful Death

-• Wrongful death case of a dependant adult suffering from schizophrenia and hospitalized and under one on one supervision.
-The issue was whether the sitter remained as required by policy or left the decedent's bedside at which time he turned blue and could not be resuscitated.
-Case was mediated by zoom and resolved.
+• Mediated and resolved a wrongful death case of a dependent adult suffering from schizophrenia who was hospitalized and under one-on-one supervision.
+The issue was whether the sitter remained as required by policy or left the decedent's bedside when the plaintiff turned blue and could not be resuscitated.

 Thank you so very much for your time and efforts, not just during the mediation, but also up through settlement days later!
 I look forward to our next mediation!